 As a gay or lesbian individual or couple seeking counseling, please know and understand that just like us all you have the right to humane care and treatment, with respect and consideration.
 Period.

 While there are many gay or lesbian therapist that will likely relate directly to your life experiences, there are also many gay-affirmative or gay-friendly therapist like myself that enjoy working with members of the LGBTQ community.
 Either way it is important that you ask the right questions to find a therapist who is open and comfortable with discussing issues you may be facing or dealing with as LGBTQ person.
 Some of these questions are:

+Another important point to find out is if the therapist practices conversion therapy, which you likely want to steer clear of.
+This type of therapy is focused on trying to “fix” you or convert you from gay to straight.
 As a licensed therapist and LGBTQ affirmative therapist, I believe in acceptance and empathy and that everyone deserves to the right to have an amazing experience working through issues and getting the help they need.
 Making sure to find the right therapist is big part of making that happen.